-At the AOI, many of our members are represented by agencies.
-But we also have many who aren't, as well as agent members, who abide by our ethical code of conduct and work hard to secure a richer industry through a great plethora of talent.
+At the Association of Illustrators (AOI), many members are represented by agencies.
+But there are also many who aren't, as well as agent members, who abide by its ethical code of conduct and work hard to secure a richer industry through a great plethora of talent.

 Many illustrators ask us: is it essential to have an agent to be successful?
 To answer this question, we sought the insight of two AOI members who are currently thriving in their careers – both with and without agents.

 Casper Franken of multi-award-winning studio Shotopop (represented by Bernstein & Andriulli, Valérie Oualid and Jacky Winter) talks about the benefits of having an agent, and tells us how working with an agent is all about communication…